New Delhi Times: Plot

-The film tells the story of an honest journalist Vikas Pande (Shashi Kapoor) from Ghazipur in eastern Uttar Pradesh who moves to Delhi to run a newspaper, and soon uncovers a political assassination, and in the process, falls prey to a corrupt system and the nexus between politicians and media barons.
+The film tells the story of an honest journalist, Vikas Pande, from Ghazipur in eastern Uttar Pradesh who moves to Delhi to run a newspaper and soon uncovers a political assassination, and in the process, falls prey to a corrupt system and the nexus between politicians and media barons.

-The film starts with the assassination of a local MLA Bhaleram in the circuit house of Ghazipur.
+The film starts with the assassination of a local MLA, Bhaleram, in the circuit house of Ghazipur.
 The guard of the circuit house goes missing.

 Vikas Pande is the upright and fearless executive editor of the New Delhi Times newspaper and is in the process of exposing a scandal of illegal hooch that killed hundreds of people.
-Meanwhile, there is a power struggle going on between the incumbent chief minister Trivedi and the ambitious MLA Ajay Singh (Om Puri) for the post of chief minister.
+Meanwhile, there is a power struggle going on between the incumbent chief minister Trivedi and the ambitious MLA Ajay Singh for the post of chief minister.

 Ajay Singh is a dangerous man and is linked with all types of illegal activities like drug trafficking, smuggling, extortion, looting, etc. His business is managed by his trusted lieutenant Iqbal.
 Iqbal is arrested in the murder case of Bhaleram.

 He is the cause of frequent riots that are taking place in Ghazipur.
 Vikas goes to Ghazipur to cover the riots and meets the locals.
-Here, he finds overwhelming evidences that suggest Ajay Singh is somehow linked with the murder.
+Here, he finds overwhelming evidence that suggests Ajay Singh is somehow linked with the murder.

-On the other hand, Vikas's wife, who is a lawyer, is approached by an old man whose daughter is missing from her in-laws place, and whom they claim had gone mad.
+On the other hand, Vikas's wife, who is a lawyer, is approached by an old man whose daughter is missing from her in-laws' place, and whom they claim had gone mad.
 She is fighting the case.